chaosparrot/marithime_talon/marithyme/README.md

 - At the end of the sentence, saying `over the hazy dog` will select `over the lazy dog` and replace it with `over the hazy dog`.
 - At the end of the sentence, saying `the lazy hog` will select `the lazy dog` and replace it with `the lazy hog`.

-### Turning off marithyme dictation
+### Turning off marithime dictation

-If you do not want marithyme dictation, but instead only want to use the selection and correction features, remove the line in `marithyme_settings.talon` that says `tag(): user.marithyme_dictation` and save the file.
+If you do not want marithime dictation, but instead only want to use the selection and correction features, remove the line in `settings.talon` that says `tag(): user.marithime_dictation` and save the file.

-You can always say `marithyme` followed by a phrase to use it if you do not want to override the regular dictation insert.
+You can always say `marithime` followed by a phrase to use it if you do not want to override the regular dictation insert.

 ### Privacy statement